 Nose jobs for dogs are one of the most popular of such procedures.
 Humans primarily have it done for cosmetic reasons, but some dogs would benefit through improved breathing.

 There are pets with poor air flow via the nostrils.
 Plastic surgery could enable a more active lifestyle.
 There are many such cases where the owner would tell you it was a great thing to do for the dog.

 Other procedures include fixing common eye problems.
 Entropion is a condition whereby the eyelids are turned in.
 This causes the eyes to water excessively which is annoying and painful for a dog.

 A surgeon can fix this problem which would help a four-legged friend avoid permanent eye damage if taken care of early on.

 All The Wrong Reasons

-Still other owners, mainly of larger dog breeds, are paying for chin lift procedures to reduce excessive drooling.
-This is something that shouldn’t really warrant surgery because it doesn’t really improve health.
+Some owners of larger breeds get chin lift procedures done to reduce excessive drooling.
+This really doesn’t warrant surgery because it doesn’t improve the dog’s health.

 Standing Up for Dogs

-If you know of a place of business that performs reckless plastic surgery on animals without intent to achieve improved health or quality of live please speak out against it.
-Hopefully you also strongly oppose unnecessary surgical procedures for dogs.
+If you know of a place performing plastic surgery on animals, without intent to achieve improved health or quality of live, please speak out against it.
+Hopefully you also oppose unnecessary surgical procedures for dogs.